 (b) give the certificate to the Board within 5 working days after the end of the month.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) Subregulation (1) does not apply to a licensed plumbing contractor or permit holder if the work was carried out for another licensed plumbing contractor or permit holder and that other licensed plumbing contractor or permit holder or another contractor or permit holder has given, or ought to give, the certificate under subregulation (1).